 It seems that microbial life is capable of surviving the extreme conditions of space.
 Even so, for Homo sapien sapiens the space environment remains remarkably dangerous to our lives.
-Is it a place humans might uptimately move to on a permanent basis.
+Is it a place humans might ultimately move to on a permanent basis?
 Is there a way forward on this objective?

 One space life scientist, Vadim Rygalov, has remarked that up to now ensuring human life during spaceflight has largely been about providing the basics of human physiological needs.
 From the most critical—meaning that its absence would cause immediate death, to the least critical—these include such constants available here on Earth of atmospheric pressure, breathable oxygen, temperature, drinking water, food, gravitational pull on physical systems, radiation mitigation, and others of a less immediate nature.